 Covered medical expenses include the services and supplies provided in an Emergency Department or Urgent Care facility provided the facility is in the Yale Health network and the condition meets the definition of emergency or urgent care.
-The only in-network urgent care facility in the State of CT is the Yale Health Acute Care department.
-Within New Haven County, Yale-New Haven Hospital Emergency Department is the only approved emergency facility unless the member is transported by ambulance to another facility.
+The only in-network urgent care facility in the state of CT is the Yale Health Acute Care Department.
+Within New Haven County, three emergency departments are in-network and approved emergency facilities unless the member is transported by ambulance to another facility.